 The SCLK pin clocks the SPI data communication of the device.
 The serial input pin (SI) transfers data to the SI shift registers on the falling edge of the SCLK signal while data in the SO registers are transferred to the SO pin on the rising edge of the SCLK signal.
-The SCLK pin must be in the low state when CSB makes any transition.
-For this reason, it is recommended to have the SCLK pin in the logic [0] state when the device is not accessed (CSB is at logic [1]).
+The SCLK pin must be in low state when CSB makes any transition.
+For this reason, it is recommended to have the SCLK pin at a logic [0] state when the device is not accessed (CSB logic [1] state).
 When CSB is set to logic [1], signals at the SCLK and SI pins are ignored and the SO output is tri-stated (high-impedance).
 The SCLK pin is connected to an internal pull-down current source I{DWN}.